extinctsion/neuralNetworkScratch/stages/Tutorial-0/README.md

 ## Let's Learn About Components Of A Neuron

-- **Inputs** -  `Imagine you have a bunch of friends, and each friend gives you a number.
+- **Inputs** -  Imagine you have a bunch of friends, and each friend gives you a number.
 These numbers represent information or data.
-These are the "inputs" to our neuron.`
+These are the "inputs" to our neuron.

-- **Weights** - `Now, each friend's opinion might matter to you more or less depending on how much you trust them.
+- **Weights** - Now, each friend's opinion might matter to you more or less depending on how much you trust them.
 You assign a "weight" to each friend's input.
-If you trust a friend a lot, their input has a higher weight; if you trust them less, their input has a lower weight.`
+If you trust a friend a lot, their input has a higher weight; if you trust them less, their input has a lower weight.

-- **Bias** = `You also have a personal bias.
-It's like your own opinion or mood on that day.`
+- **Bias** - You also have a personal bias.
+It's like your own opinion or mood on that day.

 ## How Does A Neuron Work